dylan-lang/binary-data/documentation/source/reference.rst

    :description:

-      The abstract superclass of all frames with a translation into a native Dylan type.
+      The abstract superclass of all frames with a conversion into a native Dylan type.

    :superclasses: :class:`<frame>`